esnya/DotCloth/examples/DotCloth.GodotSample/DESIGN.md

 - `ClothDefinition` marks mesh nodes providing initial geometry.
 - `ColliderDefinition` and `ColliderMover` mark collider nodes and optionally animate their transforms.
 - `TubeMesh` procedurally builds a seamless open cylinder used by the Tube scenario.
+- Tube scenario offsets the cylinder upward to clear the ground and pins its bottom ring so the cloth rests without intersection.
 - `SampleUi` mediates user control and forwards events to `Main`.

 ## Model/API